 I can't wait to meet all of you!
 If you have any questions about these courses, feel free to write me an email.

-Jason Flowers is entering his seventeenth year teaching AP US History at LASA.
+Jason Flowers has been teaching AP US History at LASA for many years.
 In addition to APUSH, Mr. Flowers teaches American Film and coaches Quiz Bowl and History Bowl along with Mr. Escandell.
 He is originally from South Louisiana and has a B.A. in history from LSU along with a master’s degree in social studies education from North Texas.
 Mr. Flowers is also the head coach and team leader for Team USA for the International Geography Olympiad and serves on the board of directors of the National Consortium of Specialized STEM Schools.
 Under normal circumstances, Mr. Flowers spends lots of time traveling, but since March has spent lots of time riding his road bike around Austin.
 He lives in Austin with his partner Meagan and his two kittens Moxie and Muffin.

 Hello, I am please to be returning to LASA for a very exciting year.
-This will be my 6th year at LASA and my 22nd year teaching.
+I have been teaching at LASA for many years.
+I teach macro and micro Economics.